ecco72/Flask-crawler-API/README.md

-I use selenium, sqlite3, csv, BeautifulSoup and Matplotlib to create this agoda crawler.
+I use Flask, selenium, sqlite3, csv, BeautifulSoup and Matplotlib to create this agoda crawler.

 More details in the presentation.